reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 <YouWillLearn>

-- How to add a ref to your component
+- How to add a ref to your Component
 - How to update a ref's value
 - How refs are different from state
 - How to use refs safely